ChubieMirembe/RTG/Week_4/lab_book.md

 model was being rendered by changeing the radians in the rotation matrix.
 This exercise helped me understand how scaling transformations work in 3D graphics and how they can be used to create different shapes from a basic cube.

+---

 ### EXERCISE 2:HIERARCHICAL TRANSFORMATIONS
 #### Goal: Apply scaling, translation, and rotation transformations to achieve the following visual outcomes

 **Solution:**
-I already had the scaling transformation from Exercise 1, where I stretched the cube into a tall, thin pillar at the origin, so I began
-Exercise 2 by focusing on the rotation and translation needed for the orbiting cube.
-I reused the scaled pillar from Exercise 1 as the central object and created a second model matrix for the smaller cube.
-Each frame, I updated two uniform buffers�one for the pillar and one for the orbiting cube�and in the command buffer, I bound the two descriptor sets and issued separate draw calls so both objects would render with their respective transformations.
+I already had the scaling transformation from Exercise 1, where I stretched the cube into a tall, thin pillar at the origin, so I began exercise 2 by focusing on the rotation and translation needed for the orbiting cube.
+I reused the scaled pillar from exercise 1 as the central object and created a second model matrix for the smaller cube.
+Each frame, I updated two uniform buffers, one for the pillar and one for the orbiting cube, and in the command buffer, I bound the two descriptor sets and issued separate draw calls so both objects would render with their respective transformations.
 In `updateUniformBuffer()`, I changed the transformation order to rotation * translation, as the other way round was just causing the cube to rotate in place.
 So when I corrected this, the cube rotate around the pillar, creating a proper circular orbit rather than spinning in place.

-After confirming that the cube�s movement around the pillar was correct, I added depth testing so the cube could pass behind it realistically.
+After confirming that the cube's movement around the pillar was correct, I added depth testing so the cube could pass behind it realistically.
 I introduced new Vulkan resources for depth: a depth image, its memory, and an image view, along with helper functions like `findDepthFormat()` and `createDepthResources()`.
 I integrated depth creation after `createImageViews()` during initialization and swapchain recreation and cleaned it up in `cleanupSwapChain()`.
 Then, in the graphics pipeline, I enabled depth testing and writing with a VkPipelineDepthStencilStateCreateInfo block and included the chosen depth format in the dynamic rendering setup.
 Finally, I modified the command buffer recording to transition the depth image and attach it for rendering so it would clear and update each frame.
 With those changes, my existing scaled pillar from Exercise 1 stayed fixed at the origin, the cube orbited smoothly around it, and the depth testing allowed it to disappear behind the pillar as it moved through its orbit.

 To complete the exercise, I extended the hierarchical transformation scene by adding two tall, scaled pillars and two smaller cubes that orbit around them at different speeds.
 Each pillar was positioned symmetrically along the X-axis, while the cubes were given individual rotation rates, directions, and phases to create independent orbital motion around their respective pillars.
-I updated the uniform buffers to store five model matrices per frame�one for the ground plane, two for the pillars, and two for the orbiting cubes, and issued separate draw calls for each object.
+I updated the uniform buffers to store five model matrices per frames, one for the ground plane, two for the pillars, and two for the orbiting cubes, and issued separate draw calls for each object.
 This produced a dynamic scene where both cubes revolve smoothly around their pillars, correctly passing behind them due to depth testing, demonstrating full control over hierarchical transformations and object animation.

 ```c++
 glm::mat4 pillarModel = glm::scale(glm::mat4(1.0f), glm::vec3(0.3f, 3.0f, 0.3f));